MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/streamingingestion-policy.md

 2. Allows replacing the entire streaming ingestion policy on the entity. &lt;[streaming ingestion policy object](#streaming-ingestion-policy-object)&gt; must include all mandatory properties.

-3. Allows replacing only specified properties of the streaming ingestion policy on the entity. &lt;[streaming ingestion policy object](#streaming-ingestion-policy-object)&gt; can include some or none of the mandatory properties.
+* Allows replacing only specified properties of the streaming ingestion policy on the entity.
+[Streaming ingestion policy object](#streaming-ingestion-policy-object) can include some or none of the mandatory properties.

 **Returns**